 Blood is not an excuse for disrespect.
 Yes, you can (and should) continue to be kind and cordial; just do not expect an outcome different than what you know.
 You know yourself now, you have been through hard things and you know what you deserve.

 There ARE people.
-Your tribe exist, it does!
+Your people exist, they do!
 People who think you are the most fun, funniest, best broad they know, they are out there.
 If you fail to find them and feel hopeless holler at me, friend, I would LOVE to have you over for wine and a charcuterie board – my calendar is wide open.